 3. Verification of contacts: Sending cards with the application is not required.
 An application form is available, but its use is not required.
 Excel version Adobe version Applicants shall submit a list of QSO's, alphabetized by county, showing the following QSO data: county, callsign of station contacted, band, mode, date, and UTC time.
 The name and callsign of the applicant should be printed clearly, exactly as they are to appear on the certificate.
 QSOs made under different callsigns of the same operator are permitted.
 The callsigns should be indicated on the application.

 QSL cards and the application are to be presented to one of the following for checking and verification: (a) the president of a ham radio club, or (b) an official of the ARRL or DX applicant's national Amateur Radio society.
-If cards are mailed to the award sponsor sufficient postage or IRCs should be included to cover return shipping and postage.
+If cards are mailed to the award sponsor sufficient postage should be included to cover return shipping and postage.

 The following statement, or equivalent language, should appear on the application.
 The person who checks the cards should sign this statement and also clearly print his or her name and position title.